 Prescription medications and pharmaceuticals for your dog may contain xylitol

 While your veterinarian would never give your dog a medication that might harm him or her, some prescription medications used for humans contain xylitol.
 This may be a concern if your vet is prescribing a medication to be filled at a human pharmacy.
-Your veterinarian should be proactive in watching for medications containing xylitol, but an informed and vigilant pet parent can prevent a tragic mistake if xylitol is inadvertently overlooked.
+Pharmacists that primarily dispense medications to humans may not know to be on the lookout for medication formulations that contain birch sugar.

 Meloxicam human oral suspension is one example.
 Metacam is the veterinary comparable brand name drug.
 Some human generic meloxicam suspensions or syrups contain xylitol.